openenergymonitor/emontx3/docs/technical.md

 **If using the emonTx with an ESP8266 WiFi adapter a seperate 5V USB power supply is required.**

 ## Schematic and Board files

+Proudly open source, the hardware designs are released under the Creative Commons Attribution-ShareAlike 3.0 Unported License:

 **emonTx Schematic and Board files:**<br> [https://github.com/openenergymonitor/emontx3/tree/master/hardware](https://github.com/openenergymonitor/emontx3/tree/master/hardware)